ome/training-docker/_episodes/065-officialomero.md

 - "Use docker networks to isolate an application, and to provide name-based lookups"
 - "The official OMERO Docker images can be configured by defining environment variables to set most omero properties"
 - "The OMERO.server image magically takes care of initialising and upgrading the database"
+- "Use Docker volumes to store persistent data such as the OMERO database and data directory"
 ---

 The previous lessons built up a Dockerfile from scratch.